 Shop around

 That probably means you need to find a therapist based purely on the information you can read online.
-You may find you need to try a few counsellors before you find someone you feel comfortable with.
+You may find you need to try a few counsellors before you meet someone you feel comfortable with.
 If so, that’s fine.

 As integrative therapist Catherine Hammett advises, “Shop around if you need to.
 Is the therapist you are talking to on your wavelength?
 Can you trust them to be attuned and caring, but also gently challenging?
 It’s great to be able to say, ‘Yes, I think I can work with you,’ but it’s also okay to say ‘I don’t think we are a good fit.’”